topihenrik/blog-front/README.md

 # Frontend App for the Blog Project
 The blog project has seperated frontend and backend.
 This is the repository for the frontend of the blog project.
-Frontend obtains necessary data by utilizing the Express.js REST API that has a separate repository.
+Frontend obtains necessary data by utilizing the Express.js API that has a separate repository.
 Information is then displayed with the use of React.js and vanilla CSS.

 ## Live preview
 https://blog-front-pi.vercel.app/